nipy/nipy/doc/devel/usecases/transformations.rst

 Image Orientation
 -----------------

-I would like to know what the voxel sizes are
+I would like to know what the voxel sizes are.

 I would like to determine whether it was acquired axially, coronally or sagittally.
 What is the brain orientation in relation to the voxels?
 Has it been acquired at an oblique angle?
 What are the